 While many test subjects have not experienced any side effects as a result of BPC-157, it is important for researchers to understand the risks and how to potentially mitigate them.

 There are many sites where researchers can buy BPC-157 online.
-However, the quality can vary wildly from one vendor to the next.
+However, peptide quality can vary drastically from one vendor to the next.

 To assist researchers, our team has reviewed the top peptide vendors and rated them according to their quality, prices, and reliability.

-- They sell the best quality peptides: Their peptides are research-grade, 99% pure, and free from additives or fillers.
+- Research-Grade BPC-157: Core Peptides products are research-grade, 99% pure, and free of additives and fillers.

-- Fast shipping: Orders within the US arrive in 2-3 days.
-International orders can take 7-10 days.
-There’s a $15 fee for shipping, but this is waived on orders over $100.
+- Fast Shipping: Orders within the US arrive in 2-3 days and the shipping fee is waived on orders over $200.

 BPC-157 and Cancer | The Verdict